exordis/mkdocs-partial/docs/index.md

 - add each line in `known_words.txt` (if found) from injected folder to dictionary
 - disable spellcheck for pages with `spellcheck: false` in front matter of the page
 - disable spellcheck for parts of the page after `<!-- spellcheck: disable -->` and up to `<!-- spellcheck: enable -->` or to the end of the page content if it is missing
+- add `docs_package` plugin name to spellcheck warnings

 ##### Mkdocs Material Blogs